sayedh1985/Capstone-Project/README.md

 # BBO Capstone Project

-This project implements a Bayesian Optimization framework for black-box functions under limited evaluations.
+This project implements a Bayesian Optimization framework for black-box functions .

-## Dataset Datasheet

-View Datasheet

-## Model Card

-View Model Card

-## BBO Capstone Presentation

-View BBO Capstone Presentation

 ---